Compressed Sensing Plus Motion (CS+M): A New Perspective for Improving Undersampled MR Image Reconstruction: Experimental Results

 \subsection{Evaluation Scheme}

 We validate our approach based on both qualitative and quantitative analyses.
-Whilst the qualitative analysis is derived from the observations and interpretations of physicians, for the quantitative analysis, we rely on computing a set of metrics between the \emph{gold-standard} and the reconstructed MR image.
-From now, we refer to the reconstruction obtained from computing the sum-of-squares (SoS) using fully sampled data as \emph{gold-standard}.
+Whilst the qualitative analysis is derived from the observations and interpretations of physicians, for the quantitative analysis, we rely on computing a set of metrics between the gold-standard and the reconstructed MR image.
+From now, we refer to the reconstruction obtained from computing the sum-of-squares (SoS) using fully sampled data as {gold-standard}.
 More precisely, we base our findings on the following evaluation scheme.

-\begin{enumerate}[label=(\subscript{$E$}{\arabic*})] \itemsep0em \item Comparison of reconstructions between CS and CS+M for a range of acceleration factors associated to rates of undersampling in k-space data.
-This comparison is based on visual comparisons of the 2D MR reconstructions at specific time steps and of selected 1D signal intensity profiles: Fig.~\ref{fig::CSvsCSPlusM}. \item Visual assessment of the reconstruction quality, and numerical visualisation of the intensity profiles and the LV area of our approach and three from the literature: Fig.~\ref{fig::comparisonSimple}. \item Temporal performance comparison of the reconstructions between the CS+M and three reconstruction schemes from the literature along with the analysis of three regions of interest: Fig.~\ref{fig::comparisonTemporal}. \item Generalisation capabilities and global analysis performance of our approach vs. three reconstruction schemes and for different acceleration factors: Table~\ref{tab::metricsComparison} \item Careful analysis of the temporal reconstruction quality for different acceleration factors between CS, L+S and CS+M using the SSIM and SLMSE image-quality metrics: Fig. \ref{fig::computationalComparison}. \item Applicability of our approach to other clinical application, temporal reconstruction comparison between CS and CS+M from a brain perfusion data: Fig. \ref{fig::estimatedMotion2} and Table~\ref{tab::metricsComparison}. \end{enumerate}
+\begin{enumerate}[label=(\subscript{$E$}{\arabic*})] \itemsep0em \item Comparison of reconstructions between CS and CS+M for a range of acceleration factors associated to rates of undersampling in \textit{k}--space data.
+This comparison is based on visual comparisons of the 2D MR reconstructions at specific time steps and of selected 1D signal intensity profiles: Fig.~\ref{fig::CSvsCSPlusM}. \item Careful analysis of the temporal reconstruction quality for different acceleration factors between CS, L+S and CS+M using the SSIM and SLMSE image-quality metrics: Fig.~\ref{fig::Drawing5}. \item Visual assessment of the reconstruction quality, and numerical visualisation of the intensity profiles and the LV area of our approach and three reference techniques for reconstruction namely zero-filling, CS~\citep{Lusting::2007} and L+S~\citep{Otazo::2015}: Fig.~\ref{fig::res4b}. \item Temporal performance comparison of the reconstructions between the CS+M and three reconstruction schemes (ZF, CS and L+S) from the literature along with the analysis of three regions of interest: Fig.~\ref{fig::res5a}. \item Generalisation capabilities and global analysis performance of our approach vs. three reconstruction schemes (ZF, CS and L+S) and for different acceleration factors: Fig.~\ref{fig::res1d} \item Comparison of our approach vs MC-JPDAL~\citep{Zhao::2019}, which follows similar philosophy as our technique, that is- a joint model.
+Visual evaluation is reported in Fig.~\ref{fig::compJoint} whilst metric wise performance is displayed in Fig.~\ref{fig::plot}. \end{enumerate}